-What is a urethral catheter and why does my child need one?
+What is a suprapubic catheter and why does my child need one?

-A urethral catheter is used to drain urine from the bladder.
+A suprapubic catheter is used to drain urine from the bladder.

-The catheter is inserted into the bladder through the urethra.
-It is often used after operations to the urinary system as it allows them to rest while they are healing.
+A catheter is inserted through a small incision (cut) in your child's abdomen (tummy) into the bladder.
+The catheter is held in place by a small balloon on the inside or a stitch to the skin.
+It is often used after operations to urinary system as it allows it to rest while it is healing.

-In most cases, the urethral catheter is only needed on a temporary basis until the urinary system has recovered from the operation.
+Generally, the catheter will be inserted during the operation.
+In most cases, the suprapubic catheter is only needed on a temporary basis until the urinary system has recovered from the operation.

 Sometimes, the catheter can cause bladder cramps or spasms, but we will give you medication to deal with this before you go home.